 It is the HMRC logic that if they are now classified as employees, they must always have been employees.

 So, they were claiming false self-employment for all those years.

 So, they owe HMRC the back tax for all the years that they claimed to be freelance and operated through limited companies.

 Those of you who operate in the private sector should not just be looking on sympathetically.

-Because the Government are planning to change the IR35 rules in the private sector too – probably from next April.
+Because the Government are planning to change the IR35 rules in the private sector too – in April 2020.

 So, around 90% of all contractors, according to HMRC, will now be inside IR35 and classified as employees.

 According to the agency, around 40% of those now using limited companies will have to shut them down and pay the tax as employees.